 Sadhna Gupta, Mark Herzog, David Mayer, John Mclean, Rosaria Nowhitney, Nyuol Tong

 Kenan’s DukeEngage program takes students to Dublin, Ireland, to explore issues of migration with local immigrant and refugee communities.

-Rising Junior Virginia Dillon will be working with the World Food Programme Office in Patan, Nepal (in the Kathmandu Valley).
+Junior Virginia Dillon worked with the World Food Programme Office in Patan, Nepal (in the Kathmandu Valley).

-Twelve students in two teams spent a month doing field research with either Bhutanese refugees in Nepal or Iraqi refugees in Egypt.
+Twelve students in two teams spend a month doing field research with Bhutanese refugees in Nepal, Iraqi refugees in Egypt, or Syrian refugees in Jordan.
 These students spent the first part of the semester gaining knowledge on refugee issues and research methods, then used their time abroad to collect refugee narratives for individual reports on different themes of life in the camps.